Dissolution of Parliament: recent developments

 Please note Sinn Féin MPs have never taken their seats in the House of Commons.
 They are included in the list; they are listed after the final MP to swear in at the relevant election.

-Following the 2024 general election, 263 of the 650 seats in the House of Commons (40%) are held by female MPs.
-This is the highest number of women ever to sit at the same time in the House of Commons.
-It includes 129 women elected for the first time.
+Following the 2024 general election, 263 of the 650 seats in the House of Commons (40%) were held by female MPs.
+This was the highest number of women ever to sit at the same time in the House of Commons.
+It included 129 women elected for the first time.

-It represents an increase from 220 at the 2019 general election; and from 226 at the dissolution of the 2019 Parliament.
+It represented an increase from 220 at the 2019 general election; and from 226 at the dissolution of the 2019 Parliament.

-For more information on the number of women elected to the 2024 Parliament and for comparisons with earlier Parliaments, see the Library Insight, 2024 general election: How many women were elected?
+For more information on the number of women elected in the 2024 general election and for comparisons with earlier Parliaments, see the Library Insight, 2024 general election: How many women were elected?

 Until December 2016, there had been fewer female MPs ever than there were men sitting in the House of Commons, at any one time.
 When Dr Caroline Johnson won the Sleaford and North Hykeham by-election on 8 December 2016, she became the 455th woman to be elected as an MP.
 There were 455 male MPs in the House of Commons at that time.
 For further information, see the Library Insight, As many women MPs (ever) as men (now).